Mahāsaṅghika Vinaya

 Second Origin Story

-At another time, the Buddha was staying at Sāvatthī.
+At another time, the Buddha was staying in Sāvatthī.
 Women from the Sakyan and Mallan clans who originally came from wealthy families went forth to practise the path.
 Then the weather was extremely hot, and caused them great weariness and discomfort.

 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “From now on, it’s allowed when one is sick.”
 The Buddha told Mahāpajāpatī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again: